textileio/community/docs/hub/accounts.md

 # Installation and Account Setup

 To create an account, you first need to install the Hub CLI.
-The CLI is where you manage accounts, create orgs, create API keys, etc.
+The CLI is where you:

+* Manage accounts.
+* Create orgs.
+* Create API keys
+* And more.

 The first step is to download and install the application.